ggteixeira/heroesCatalog/README.md

 The next step is to show details about each character based on their id.

-I have to be **sincerely clear** about something: I've received a little help from [a friend](https://github.com/vitorprado/).
-Although is **definetely** not like he's coded something instead of me.
-All the code was ready and done by me; he just helped me to figure out what's wrong was going on with Axios, and the way it fetches and treats data.
-100% of the job has done by me, he **literally** just helped me with switching from Axios to Fetch, [as this three lines shows](https://github.com/guiemi/heroesCatalog/commit/8e1f4671003e41cf693e96d4d322485a7a08e4be?diff=split#diff-0a237517b01d7169dc1d20d2ecd0570bR18).
+I've managed to ditch Axios in order to just use fetch.
+I figured out what wrong was going on with Axios calls and the way it fetches and treats data.
+In the same API call, along with character id, the API brings names, descriptions, all sorts of thumbnails sizes, comics related, and so on.
+Success! :tada:

-* Initially, I've displayed all details in the main page (names, descriptions, thumbnails, number of comics), but then I figured out that it there'd be no reason for a details page if all the details were there, so I sticked to the provided checklist.
+* Initially, I've displayed all details in the main page (names, descriptions, thumbnails, number of comics), but then I figured out that it there'd be no reason for a details page if all the details were there, so I sticked to the original provided checklist.

-- [ ] I tried to deploy the app in **Heroku** as well, but couldn't accomplish it yet unfortunately.
+* I tried to deploy the app in **Heroku** as well, but couldn't accomplish it yet unfortunately.
 Minor issues to  be solved later.

 ## Day 6/6: (Sunday)